 He is a visiting lecturer at the University of Chicago Law School and has taught courses at Yale Law School and New York University School of Law.

-Andrew Bridges represents innovators and their companies on important matters typically involving new technologies or business models, often when a company’s or an entire industry’s future is at stake.
+Andrew Bridges defends innovators and their companies in important battles typically involving new technologies or business models, often when a company’s or an entire industry’s future is at stake.
 His practice includes complex litigation, high-stakes counseling, and policy advice in Internet, copyright, trademark, advertising, unfair competition, consumer protection, trade secret, and commercial law matters.

 Among his major litigation successes are: